State Requirements

 • Expiration dates generate pursuant to 3 AAC 23.860.The biennial renewal date for a firm licensee is based upon the firm's initial license date, as follows:

-• if the firm's initial license was issued in an odd-numbered year, the renewal date is the initial license date every odd-numbered year;
+• If the firm's initial license was issued in an odd-numbered year, the renewal date is the initial license date every odd-numbered year.

-• if the firm's initial license was issued in an even-numbered year, the renewal date is the initial license date every even-numbered year.
+• If the firm's initial license was issued in an even-numbered year, the renewal date is the initial license date every even-numbered year.

 • Fingerprinting information: